How is parking affected?

 The 66-space figure is accurate for Option 2 only.
 Option 2 removes 66, including the two accessible bays.
 Unlike the shared street option, those losses are not concentrated in one sub-section: they are distributed across the full length of the strip from Alexandra Parade to Queens Parade and they represent the majority of the parking on the whole section.

-There is also a practical point about how easy those remaining bays are to use.
 Wellington Street carries heavy non-local traffic and at busy times that traffic backs up along the street.
 A free bay is not much use if the street itself is gridlocked.
-Once non-local traffic is removed, the congestion that blocks access goes with it.
+Once non-local traffic is removed, the congestion goes with it.

 Accessible parking